acceleratescience/ai-core-concepts/docs/supervised-learning.md

 One example of supervised learning is that of predicting whether an email is spam or not.
 In this example, there are two _categories_, or _classes_ - SPAM and NOT_SPAM.

-Our machine learning models cannot directly accept email text as input, so first we extract features from each of the emails.
+Our machine learning models cannot directly accept email text as input, so first we extract numerical features from each of the emails.
 Three features might be, for example, the length of the email, the number of spelling mistakes, and the number of dollar signs in the email.

 ![Spam Email Detection](imgs/sup2.png){ align=center }